Film: Montage

+As the medium of film continues to evolve, montage remains an integral aspect of visual storytelling, with filmmakers finding new and innovative ways to employ this powerful technique.

 Film criticism

 Film criticism is the analysis and evaluation of films.
 In general, these works can be divided into two categories: academic criticism by film scholars and journalistic film criticism that appears regularly in newspapers and other media.
 Film critics working for newspapers, magazines, and broadcast media mainly review new releases.
 Normally they only see any given film once and have only a day or two to formulate their opinions.
 Despite this, critics have an important impact on the audience response and attendance at films, especially those of certain genres.
 Mass marketed action, horror, and comedy films tend not to be greatly affected by a critic's overall judgment of a film.
 The plot summary and description of a film and the assessment of the director's and screenwriters' work that makes up the majority of most film reviews can still have an important impact on whether people decide to see a film.
 For prestige films such as most dramas and art films, the influence of reviews is important.
 Poor reviews from leading critics at major papers and magazines will often reduce audience interest and attendance.

 The impact of a reviewer on a given film's box office performance is a matter of debate.
 Some observers claim that movie marketing in the 2000s is so intense, well-coordinated and well financed that reviewers cannot prevent a poorly written or filmed blockbuster from attaining market success.
 However, the cataclysmic failure of some heavily promoted films which were harshly reviewed, as well as the unexpected success of critically praised independent films indicates that extreme critical reactions can have considerable influence.
 Other observers note that positive film reviews have been shown to spark interest in little-known films.
 Conversely, there have been several films in which film companies have so little confidence that they refuse to give reviewers an advanced viewing to avoid widespread panning of the film.
 However, this usually backfires, as reviewers are wise to the tactic and warn the public that the film may not be worth seeing and the films often do poorly as a result.
 Journalist film critics are sometimes called film reviewers.
 Critics who take a more academic approach to films, through publishing in film journals and writing books about films using film theory or film studies approaches, study how film and filming techniques work, and what effect they have on people.
 Rather than having their reviews published in newspapers or appearing on television, their articles are published in scholarly journals or up-market magazines.
 They also tend to be affiliated with colleges or universities as professors or instructors.